 Ignoring this is usually weighs heavily on the business and shows up tangibly as low morale, lost wages, recruiting costs and lack of productivity.

 Solution: Clearly define job responsibilities, performance expectations, rewards, and scope of authority.
 Give focused attention and talk to employees, but more importantly, listen to what they say.
 Employees are acutely aware when and where problems exist.

 3. Are communications ineffective?

-Ineffective meetings, management information, or inter-departmental coordination usually sucks a business dry from the inside out.
+Ineffective meetings, management information, or a lack of inter-departmental coordination usually sucks a business dry from the inside out.
 The larger a company becomes the worse this gets.